chinapedia/wikipedia.abstract.en/Page/Henry_Ford.md

 Marriage and family

-Henry Ford in 1888
-(aged 25) Ford married Clara Jane Bryant (1866–1950) on April 11, 1888, and supported himself by farming and running a sawmill.[8]
+Ford married Clara Jane Bryant (1866–1950) on April 11, 1888, and supported himself by farming and running a sawmill.[8]
 They had one child: Edsel Ford (1893–1943).[9]

 Career